B-Cell Acute Lymphoblastic Leukemia (B-ALL)

 Maintenance therapy

-Maintenance therapy is the third and final phase of treatment for B-ALL.
+Maintenance therapy is the third and final phase of treatment for B-cell ALL (B-ALL).
 The goal of maintenance therapy is to prevent leukemia from coming back.
 Maintenance therapy typically involves a less intensive course of chemotherapy, which may be given in combination with other drugs, such as tyrosine kinase inhibitors (TKIs).

 Maintenance therapy may last for 2-3 years.
 During this time, the patient will continue to be monitored for signs of relapse.